-Bamboo barrier is a simply roll of thick plastic that’s buried deep enough that bamboo rhizomes can’t get past it.
-This is our favorite effective, low cost barrier if you want to check it out on Amazon.
+A bamboo barrier is a simple roll of thick plastic that’s buried deep enough that bamboo rhizomes can’t get past it.
+This is our favorite effective, low-cost barrier if you want to check it out on Amazon.

 You’ll also need to leave 4 – 6 inches of barrier above ground so rhizomes can’t grow over it.